HomeAfrican SafarisAfrican Safari Guide

 Namib Naukluft

 Where is it?
-Located on the southwest coast of Namibia, the Namib Naukluft Park is the largest game park in Africa and covers part of the Namib Desert.
+On the southwest coast of Namibia, the Namib Naukluft Park is the largest game park in Africa and covers part of the Namib Desert.

 Highlights of the park: